mslenc/jquery-spreadjson/README.md

 Status
 ======

-Currently, most everything seems to work as described, except the following are missing:
+Currently, everything seems to work as described.
+The library is already used in production :)
-* `data-js` parsing (the simple case is easy, but have to figure out what to exactly to do with arrays)